Wednesday, 31 August 2011

 Tuesday, 30 August 2011

-As John Simpson of the BBC reported the water supply to Tripoli has been cut off and it will be very difficult for the NTC to avert a humanitarian catastrophe in the hot weather condition.
+As John Simpson of the BBC reported the water supply to Tripoli has been cut off and it will be very difficult for the NTC to avert a humanitarian catastrophe in the hot weather conditions.
 This is most likely part of Gaddafi's last gambit to cause chaos and thwart the NATO backed 'transition'.

 As Martin L Lewis wrote ( Libya's Fezzan, A Bulwark of the Gaddafi Regime ),